 First, the Tequila.
 You may think that you can get by with Jose since it will be covered up by the other ingredients.
 This may be so if you're using a pre-made mix, but in our stripped down version the Tequila will show through.
 So use a 100% blue agave Tequila.
 It doesn't have to be Don Julio 1942, just a good blanco or reposado.
 Sauza Hornitos is a good choice with it's clean agave flavor with just a hint of oak (it is aged in 10,000 liter oak lined tanks).
-Also Cazadores reposado is another choice.
+Fortaleza Blanco is even better.

 Examples of Triple Sec include Cointreau, Bols and Combier Triple Sec, Luxardo Triplum, Controy and Patron Citronge.
-Orange Curacaos include Grand Marnier, Gran Gala, and Marie Brizard and Bols Curacao.
-I prefer more body in my Margarita so I use Gran Gala.
+Orange Curacaos include Grand Marnier, Ferand Dry Curacao, Gran Gala, and Marie Brizard and Bols Curacao.
+I prefer more body in my Margarita so I use Ferand Dry Curacao.
 To me, Cointreau and other Triple Secs seem a little thin.
 But that's just me.
 The most important thing is to make sure whichever sweetener you choose is in balance with the lime juice in your Margarita.

 Salting the rim is optional - it's totally up to you.
-I like to throw a tiny pinch into the drink to get a little salty flavor to go with the more dominant sweetness, citrus, and fruitiness of the Tequila.
+I like to throw a couple of drops of saline into the drink to get a little salty flavor to go with the more dominant sweetness, citrus, and fruitiness of the Tequila.

 I use rocks glasses usually, but I have Margarita glasses for company.
 These are thick stemmed glasses with straight sides that you sometimes see in Mexican restaurants.